jpiechowka/go-file-server/README.md

 * Configurable compression and ability to disable it
 * Configurable Basic Auth

+## Releases
+Releases for every major operating system are available from the releases page: https://github.com/jpiechowka/go-file-server/releases

 ## Usage
 Basic usage with default options: ```go-file-server start```.
 It will start server without TLS and serve files from ```./files``` directory.